Why the end of the financial year shouldn’t just be about spendingBusiness is not a race to the finish!

 *Access the Kilimanjaro Consulting Training Portal requires a simple and free registration*

 Put a long-term plan in place

-While it is difficult to take time out from the daily chaos of putting out the bushfires, a long-term or strategic plan is essential to guide your business to success.
+While it is difficult to take time out from the daily chaos of putting out bushfires, a long-term or strategic plan is essential to guide your business to success.
 Long-term planning is essentially divided into two parts:

 - What is outside my control (the external environment) that I must react to?

-Once you have established what these internal and external factors are, a classic approach to strategic planning is to combine these into a SWOT analysis.
+Once you have established these internal and external factors, a classic approach to strategic planning is to combine these into a SWOT analysis.
 (Strengths, Weaknesses, Opportunities, Threats).
 Having identified the things that you can improve on, put plans into action to address these.
 Then, use your strengths to offset any threats you have identified.
 These will help you take advantage of any opportunities you have identified in the external environment.
-Try to avoid matching weaknesses (the things you are not good at) with opportunities, as this is likely to lead to failure and unnecessary.
+Try to avoid matching weaknesses (the things you are not good at) with opportunities, as this is likely to lead to failure and is unnecessary.